Fused K-operators and the $q$-Onsager algebra: Spin- L- and K-operators

-In sections~\ref{sec:spin-j-L} and~\ref{sec:spin-j-K}, we define spin-$j$ L- and K-operators, respectively, as evaluations of universal R- and K-matrices for $H=\Loop$ and $B$ a comodule algebra for a certain twist pair.
-Using the intertwining operators studied in the previous section, we show that the spin-$j$ L- and K-operators satisfy certain properties named as `fusion' and `reduction'.
+In Sections~\ref{sec:spin-j-L} and~\ref{sec:spin-j-K}, we define spin-$j$ L- and K-operators, respectively, as evaluations of universal R- and K-matrices for $H=\Loop$ and $B$ a comodule algebra for a certain twist pair.
+Using the intertwining operators constructed above, we obtain main results of this section: explicit matrix form of the so-called \textit{fusion} and \textit{reduction} equations satisfied by the spin-$j$ L-operators, in Propositions~\ref{propfusR} and~\ref{barpropfusR}, respectively, and similarly for the K-operators in Propositions~\ref{propfusK} and~\ref{propfusedbarK}.
 We also establish the so-called P-symmetry and unitarity properties of the fused L-operators.
-In the final subsection~\ref{sec:comod}, the comodule algebra structure on $B$ is characterized within the framework of the spin-$j$ K-operators and the Ding-Frenkel L-operators.
+In the final Section~\ref{sec:comod}, the comodule algebra structure on $B$ is characterized within the framework of the spin-$j$ K-operators and the Ding--Frenkel L-operators.